jimb0bmij/docker-juniper-vpn/README.md

 docker build -t jimb0mbij/juniper-vpn .

 ./ivpn.sh (Fill in information requested)
-If you see your vpn ip in the route table should be good.
+If you see your vpn ip in the route table you should be good.

 If you wish to test more: